-How Prospects Lie To You During a Sales Call
+“Let Me Think About It” – How Prospects Lie To You In A Sales Call

 Whether you’re on a sales call or you’re in a sales meeting, there’s one sentence you do not want your prospective client to say to you: “Let me think about it.”
 When you ask a client if they would like to place an order today, and they reply with “I’ll think about it”, “I’m still not quite sold on it” or “I might need more information” – what do they really mean?
 How many times have you heard this excuse at the end of a sales call?